 What is it about dips that make raw veggies so much more exciting?
 If your kids aren't big on veggies, pull out the ranch or other fun dip and we bet they'll love them!
 What a great way to make sure they are getting all their veggie serving in!
 Here are our go-to dips options for fresh vegetables:

 - Hummus – Choose one flavor or try multiples!

-- Dill Dip – I add equal parts mayo and sour cream, then add in some dill, seasoned salt, garlic powder, dehydrated chopped onions, and pepper.
+- Dill Dip – Add equal parts mayo and sour cream, then add dill, seasoned salt, garlic powder, dehydrated chopped onions, and pepper.
+Yum!

-Tip: Serve a couple vegetables you know your kids love, then serve something they either aren’t sure about or haven’t been exposed to yet.
+Pro Tip: Serve a couple of veggies you know your kids love, then serve something they've never tried.
 You might be surprised and find them trying something you thought they'd never eat!